6 Best Rabbit Beddings that are safe & cozy (Review & Guide)

 While it is worthwhile to litter box train your rabbit, it is still important to consider odor control when looking for bedding.
 If you’re in the process of training, there will still be messes in their bedding, and a material that is absorbent of liquid and odors while also being easy to change is a great option.

-Aspen shavings, hay, and hay mats have a pleasant natural scent that helps to mask any odor, and aspen is exceptionally absorbent when it comes to larger messes.
+Hay have a pleasant natural scent that helps to mask odor, and aspen is exceptionally absorbent when it comes to larger messes.

 Suppose your rabbit is not litter box trained or doesn’t always do their business in their litter box.
-In that case, it’s best to avoid materials like natural fibers, shredded paper, and cloth mats, as they tend to get smelly quickly, and are more difficult to clean or change out when needed.
+In that case, you will have to change the natural fibers, shredded paper, and cloth mats often as they tend to get smelly quickly.

 Edibility